by-student-2017/DFTBplus-v.23.1-examples/README.md

   + System that did not converge with GFN2-xTB: Mn4Si7, CaMgZn, MnGaNi2, Li3Al2, ZrCuB, TaCoB, AlFe2Si
   + For Whistler-based structures, "{ 0, 0}: On entry to DSTEGR2 parameter number -202 had an illegal value" is output.
 If this is related to ScaLapack, it may work fine if you stop OpenMPI.
 - GFN1-xTB
   + Even if "GFN2-xTB" does not converge well, "GFN1-xTB" may converge.
 Stores the results when SCF converges.
 I have not checked DOS, Band, etc., including "GFN2-xTB".
-Readers should definitely check this point.
+I want you to definitely check this point.

 ## Activation Energy (TS - Reactant) ######################################
 - If accurate reaction energies were obtained (1 kcal/mol even with highly accurate CCSD(T)), the relationship with the experimental results would be as follows.